 Finland gained its independence from Russia in 1917.
 It signed a friendship treaty with the Soviet Union in 1948, which kicked off its history of neutrality.
 This friendship treaty was rendered “null and void” by the collapse of the Soviet Union; however, Finland still maintains friendly relations with Russia despite being a part of the European Union.

+The Republic of Ireland is a neutral country.
 Japan’s constitution states its neutrality, reading “the Japanese people forever renounce war as a sovereign right of the nation and the threat or use of force as means of settling international disputes.”
 Japan has a Self Defense Force that helps the country rebuild from disasters such as the 2010 tsunami.

+Tiny Liechtenstein is located between Austria and Switzerland, two other neutral countries, and has not had a standing military of its own since 1868.
+The country remained neutral in World War II and continues to do so today.
 Sweden declared itself a neutral state in 1834.
-During World War II, their neutral status was controversial as the country both let Nazi troops cross its borders to Finland and sheltered people who fled from Nazi persecution.
-In 2016, Sweden allowed NATO to use its land for military operations.
+During World War II, Sweden's neutral status was controversial, as the country both allowed Nazi troops to cross its borders to Finland and sheltered people who fled from Nazi persecution.
+In 2016, Sweden allowed NATO forces to use its land for military operations.

-- Vatican City
+Turkmenistan and Vatican City

 Turkmenistan has been neutral since December 12, 1995, a date celebrated every year with fireworks and concerts.
 Its neutrality came as a result of a United Nations resolution that guaranteed its status.
 Vatican City was recognized as an independent and sovereign state in the Lateran Treaty in 1929.
 In exchange for Italian President Benito Mussolini signing the treaty—which granted Vatican City's independence—the city-state (which is located entirely inside of Rome, Italy) agreed to remain neutral in all international matters.